William IX, Duke of Aquitaine: Poetic career

 William's greatest legacy to history was not as a warrior but as a troubadour—a lyric poet employing the Romance vernacular language called Occitan, or formerly Provençal.

 He was the earliest troubadour whose work survives.
 Eleven of his songs survive (Merwin, 2002).
 The song traditionally numbered as the eighth (Farai chansoneta nueva) is of dubious attribution, since its style and language are significantly different (Pasero 1973, Bond 1982).
 Song 5 (Farai un vers, pos mi sonelh) has two significantly different versions in different manuscripts.
 The songs are attributed to him under his title as Count of Poitou (lo coms de Peitieus).
 The topics vary, treating sex, love, women, his own sexual and literary prowess, and feudal politics.

 An anonymous 13th-century vida of William remembers him thus:

 It is possible, however, that at least in part it is not based on facts, but on literal interpretation of his songs, written in first person; in Song 5, for example, he describes how he deceived two women.

 In a striking departure from the typical attitude toward women in the period, William seems to have held at least one woman in particularly high esteem, composing several poems in homage to this woman, who he refers to as midons (master):

 His frankness, wit, and vivacity caused scandal and won admiration at the same time.
-He is among the first Romance vernacular poets of the Middle Ages, one of the founders of a tradition that would culminate in Dante, Petrarch, and François Villon.
+He is among the first Romance vernacular poets of the Middle Ages, one of the founders of a tradition that would culminate in Dante, Petrarch and François Villon.
 Ezra Pound mentions him in Canto VIII:

 In Spirit of Romance Pound also calls William IX "the most 'modern' of the troubadours":

 William was a man who loved scandal and no doubt enjoyed shocking his audiences.
 In fact, William granted large donations to the church, perhaps to regain the pope's favour.
 He also added to the palace of the counts of Poitou (which had stood since the Merovingian era), later added to by his granddaughter Eleanor of Aquitaine and surviving in Poitiers as the Palace of Justice to this day.

 One of William's poems, possibly written at the time of his first excommunication, since it implies his son was still a minor, is partly a musing on mortality: Pos de chantar m'es pres talenz (Since I have the desire to sing,/I'll write a verse for which I'll grieve).
 It concludes:

 Orderic Vitalis refers to William composing songs (c.
 1102) upon his return from the Crusade of 1101.
 These might be the first "Crusade songs":

-Then the Poitevin duke many times related, with rhythmic verses and witty measures, the miseries of his captivity, before kings, magnates, and Christian assemblies.